cryptocode/bio/README.md

 ### env and gc

-`env` prints the current list of environments in creation order.
-By default, garbage collection is executed before printing to reduce noise.
-This can be turned off by passing no-gc, i.e `(env no-gc)`
+`env` prints the content of the current environment.

 ```
 > (env)